Our most frequently asked questions on SDGs, ESGs, and how they inform opportunities for responsible investors.

 - Business ethics

 While corporations now largely self-report some ESG data, the lack of ESG standards and metrics results in data biases and incentivizes significant “green-washing”, to make a company’s products and processes sound more environmentally sound than they are.

 Moreover, ESG metrics are updated infrequently, typically on an annual basis.
 Due to the lack of agreed ESG standards, major discrepancies exist across vendors who rate, rank and provide company ESG scores.
 This leads to significant noise in the data, and a lack of useful ESG data for investment purposes.

 A new alternative at the intersection of artificial intelligence (AI), Big Data and the United Nations Sustainable Development Goals (SDGs) can help overcome existing shortcomings of ESG.
 Using AI and Big Data, we can measure the sustainability footprint of companies.
 Techniques include a more standardized taxonomy and the use of large-scale unstructured data that can provide more comprehensive and timely insights.

 SDG Target 12.6

-SDG target 12.6 represents a unique opportunity to get more than 100 UN member countries to promote improving consistent, high quality, firm-level ESG/SDG data reporting and collection over the next 10 years.
+SDG target 12.6 represents a unique opportunity to get more than 100 UN member countries to promote improving consistent, high quality, firm-level ESG/SDG data reporting and collection.
 Working with UNCTAD, the custodian of SDG indicator 12.6.1, on achieving it is a unique opportunity to harmonize sustainability reporting among hundreds of thousands of firms around the world and inform pivotal governmental policies.

 Benchmarking SDG target 12.6 will create common standards contributing to the global harmonization of corporate sustainability reporting and disclosure needs for investors.